node-casbin/typeorm-adapter/README.md

 async function myFunction() {
     // Initialize a TypeORM adapter and use it in a Node-Casbin enforcer:
     // The adapter can not automatically create database.
-    // But the adapter will automatically and use the table named "casbin_rule".
+    // But the adapter will automatically create and use the table named "casbin_rule".
     // I think ORM should not automatically create databases.
     const a = await TypeORMAdapter.newAdapter({
         type: 'mysql',